 Duct Tape – MacGyver is right, duct tape is awesome!

-Floss – Even if you don’t floss (though you should), this stuff is great to stock up on as it can be used for fishing lines, repairing tents or clothing lines, and suture material.
+Floss – Even if you don’t floss, this stuff is great to stock up on as it can be used for fishing lines, repairing tents or clothing lines, and suture material.

 Games – In modern societies, people are so used to having constant entertainment and distractions that they’re likely to become very bored if the power is out.
 But nothing cures boredom like a good board game.
 This is especially important if you have children.